Welding - Hot Work

 Working with ignition sources near flammable materials is referred to as "hot work."
-Welding and cutting are examples of hot work.
+Welding, soldering and cutting are examples of hot work.
 Fires are often the result of the "quick five minute" job in areas not intended for welding or cutting.
-Getting a hot work permit before performing hot work is just one of steps involved in a hot work management program that helps to reduce the risk of starting a fire by welding or cutting in areas where there are flammable or combustible materials.
+Getting a hot work permit before performing hot work is just one of steps involved in a hot work management program that helps to reduce the risk of starting a fire by hot work in areas where there are flammable or combustible materials.

 Hot work management programs are put in place to control or eliminate hot work hazards and their risks.
 Programs include the development of policies, procedures, and the assignment of responsibilities and accountabilities for all aspects of hot work.
 A program includes: